 The Queer Student Alliance (Q&A) is a student group specifically for queer students and allies.
 Attendance is open to all, and members meet weekly in the Student Diversity Center.
 For information about when the group meets, email the Student Diversity Center staff at email@example.com.

 Between the Lines is a weekly support group facilitated by two psychology staff members from Counseling, Health & Wellness Services (CHWS).
-The location, meeting day, and time of the group can be obtained from Donn Marshall, Ph.D. (email@example.com) or from one of the Q&A officers.
+The location, meeting day, and time of the group can be obtained from Khalila Fordham, Psy.D. at firstname.lastname@example.org

 Where are gender inclusive bathrooms on campus?

-Gender inclusive bathrooms are marked with signs with various titles.
-We are currently working to streamline the signage so that all signage will read “All Gender Restroom" and include personal hygiene products.
+Gender inclusive bathrooms are marked with "All Gender Restroom" and include personal hygiene products.
 For a complete list of their locations, click here.

 The Accessibility Work Group began the necessary work to champion for single-stall, accessible bathrooms on campus to serve trans and non-binary students.
 The Trans Advocacy and Inclusion Committee (TAIC) researched best practices regarding definitions and signage for gender inclusive restrooms.
 TAIC affirms the use of "all-gender" in labeling and practice because this term is inclusive of all gender identities, including but not limited to individuals who identify with no gender, as well as gender-neutral, and genderqueer identities.
 Additionally, the Committee recognizes that gender is socially constructed and thus never neutral in practice even as a gender-neutral identity carries meaning and weight in society and lived experience.